SebastianWozniczka/Arena1/README.md

 ### Table of content
 -[Description](#description)

 -[How To Use](#how-to-use)

 -[References](#references)

 -[Licence](#licence)

 -[Author Info](#author-info)

 ## Description
 A simple game in which we try to avoid flying objects.

 #### Technologies

 -Unity 2019.2.12f1

 -Visual Studio 2019

 ## How To Use

 #### Installation
-The project is opened in the unit in the open project tab.
+The project is opened in the Unity in the open project tab.

 #### References